icfantv/google/index.md

 [This section](data-structures.md) contains a list of the MINIMAL amount of data structures you should know for the interview.

 # Algorithm Approaches
 There is no magic panacea for determining an algorithm.
 In fact, most problems have more than one solution.
-[Here are some approaches](algorithm-approaches.md) that may work.
 Note that they can also be mix-and-matched.

+TBH, I started filling this in, but it was essentially the same information in _Cracking the Coding Interview_ so for all the juicy details, just read that (which you should do anyway).

 # Algorithms
 [This section](algorithms.md) contains a list of the MINIMAL amount of algorithms you should know for the interview.